 Keeping up with CBD and cannabis laws can be tricky.
 Trust us – it’s our job!
 The situation is ever-changing, and it can be complicated deciphering regulations in different states.

-The federal government is reluctant to change its stance on marijuana, which has been a banned substance since the early 20th century.
+The federal government has been reluctant to change its mind on marijuana, which has been illegal in the United States since 1937.
 CBD is a little more accepted.
 Either way, it’s up to individual states to have the final say.
 With different regulations in every state – and those regulations changing by the week – it’s hard to figure out what’s going on.